A Novel M-Estimator for Robust PCA: Introduction

 We suggest another convex relaxation of the minimization of~\eqref{eq:geom_subs}.
 We note that the original minimization is over all subspaces $\rmL$ or equivalently all orthogonal projectors $\bP\equiv \bP_{\rmL^\perp}$.
 We can identify $\bP$ with a $D\times D$ matrix satisfying $\bP^2 = \bP$ and $\bP^T = \bP$ (where $\cdot^T$ denotes the transpose).
 Since the latter set is not convex, we relax it to include all symmetric matrices, but avoid singularities by enforcing unit trace.
 That is, we minimize over the set: \be \bbH:=\{\bQ\in\reals^{D\times D}: \bQ=\bQ^T,\tr(\bQ)=1\} \ee as follows

-For the noiseless case (i.e., inliers lie exactly on $\rmL^*$), we estimate the subspace $\rmL^*$ by \be \hat{\rmL}:=\ker(\hat{\bQ}). \ee If the intrinsic dimension $d$ is known (or can be estimate from the data), we estimate the subspace by the span of the bottom $d$ eigenvectors of $\hat{\bQ}$.
+For the noiseless case (i.e., inliers lie exactly on $\rmL^*$), we estimate the subspace $\rmL^*$ by \be \hat{\rmL}:=\ker(\hat{\bQ}). \ee If the intrinsic dimension $d$ is known (or can be estimate from the data), we estimate the subspace by the span of the bottom $d$ eigenvectors of $\hat{\bQ}$ (or equivalently, the top $d$ eigenvectors of $-\hat{\bQ}$).
 This procedure is robust to sufficiently small levels of noise.
 We refer to it as the Geometric Median Subspace (GMS) algorithm and summarize it in Algorithm~\ref{alg:GMS}.
 We elaborate on this scheme throughout the paper,

 We remark that $\hat{\bQ}$ is semi-definite positive (we verify this later in Lemma~\ref{lemma:nonnegative}).
 We can thus restrict $\bbH$ to contain only semi-definite positive matrices and thus make it even closer to a set of orthogonal projectors.
 Theoretically, it makes sense to require that the trace of the matrices in $\bbH$ is $D-d$ (since they are relaxed versions of projectors onto the orthogonal complement of a $d$-dimensional subspace).
 However, scaling of the trace in~\eqref{eq:def_H} results in scaling the minimizer of \eqref{eq:symmetric} by a constant, which does not effect the subspace recovery procedure.